ksatirli/katacoda-scenarios/k8s-terraform-datadog/step1.md

 Now, today’s session is going to be much more action packed than your standard workshop.

-We will deploy an application
+We will deploy an application to a Kubernetes cluster, then we'll install the DataDog agent across the cluster, complete with live logs!

-What we want to do is take you on a guided walk from provisioning a GKE cluster, to integrating your GCP account with Datadog.

 Towards the end, we will be creating monitors, synthetic tests and service level objects, all from the comfort of our code editor.